CANOE SLALOM

 2. Officials and safety kayakers will be located on water with radio coverage to event organisers in case of emergency.

-Discipline - Teams event
+Discipline - Teams Event

 1. Schools to select teams comprising three boys or three girls in each year group (members are gender and year specific).